-Kenyan Fishermen on Trial in Tanzania for 'Armed Robbery'
+Kenyan Fishermen On Trial in Tanzania for 'Armed Robbery'

 Mr Joel has travelled to North Mara District to attend the court session and negotiate the release of the six who are not represented by a lawyer.

-Migori County Orange Democratic Movement branch chairman Philip Makabongo and Muhuru MCA Hevron Mahira said they raised Sh120,000 towards securing the fishermen's release.
+Migori County Orange Democratic Movement branch chairman Philip Makabongo and Muhuru MCA Hevron Mahira said they raised Ksh120,000 ($1,092) towards securing the fishermen's release.

 "We're considering an out-of-court settlement if the complainants are willing to soften their stance," Mr Makabongo said.